unum-cloud/uform/README.md

 Welcome to UForm, a multi-modal AI library that's as versatile as it is efficient.
 Imagine encoding text, images, and soon, audio, video, and documents into a shared Semantic Vector Space.
-All of this, with models so compact, they can run anywhere—from your server farm down to your smartphone. 📱💻 [Check them out on HuggingFace!](https://huggingface.co/unum-cloud) 🤗
+With compact __custom pre-trained transformer models__, all of this can run anywhere—from your server farm down to your smartphone. 📱💻
+[Check them out on HuggingFace!](https://huggingface.co/unum-cloud) 🤗

 ## 🌟 Key Features